 A Denial of Service (DoS) attack is designed to shut down a machine, network, or website by overwhelming it with requests, blocking other users and as a result making it inaccessible.

-One DoS method is called a “flood attack”, where the target is flooded with more traffic and requests than it can handle, in turn causing it to slow down and eventually stop.
+One DoS method is called a “flood attack.”
+This is where the target is flooded with more traffic and requests than it can handle.
+In turn, it causes it to slow down and eventually stop.